timusri/elixir-for-platform-engineering/projects/api_gateway/README.md

 ## 🚀 Next Steps

-After completing all projects:
+After completing all platform engineering projects:
-1. Deploy to production
+1. Deploy to production as part of your platform
-2. Build your own DevOps tools
+2. Build your own platform tools and abstractions
-3. Contribute to open source
+3. Contribute to open source platform projects
-4. Share your learnings
+4. Share your platform engineering learnings

 ## 📚 Resources